-- On the ribbon, click Window, point to Extensions, and choose ArcGIS Maps for Adobe Creative Cloud.
+- From the Window menu, choose Extensions, and click ArcGIS Maps for Adobe Creative Cloud.

-- In the ArcGIS Sign In window, click Sign in to ArcGIS Online and click Go.
+- In the Sign In window, choose ArcGIS Online and provide your credentials to sign in.

-- In the Mapboards window, click the Import button.
+- In the Mapboards window, click Import and choose from File.

-The Mapboards window zooms to the extent of your map.
+The Mapboards window zooms to the extent of the buildings data.

 - In the Mapboards window, click the Preview and add content button.